Virajj28/Javascript-Core/01-JS_Lang/01-JSFundmtl.md

     === looks for typeof
     eg. "1" === 1
     => false
   ### Strange result: null vs 0
     eg. alert(null > 0); //false
         alert(null == 0); //false
         alert(null >= 0); //true
 <hr>

+## Conditional branching: if, '?'

+### The “if” statement
+  The if(...) statement evaluates a condition in parentheses and, if the result is true, executes a block of code.

+  for eg. let year = prompt('In which yr was Ecma script created?');
+          if(year == 2015) alert('You're right !');
+### Several if Conditions:
+    else, else...if,

+### Conditional operator '?'
+    To eliminate if...else statements we can use the conditional operator.
+As, we need to assign a variable depending on a condition.

+    Syntax: let result = condition ? value1 : value2;

+  eg. let age = prompt('How old are you?');
+      let message = (age < 18) ?
+'Sorry, you are too young to use our service' : 'Welcome!';
+      alert(message);
 <hr>
 <hr>
 <hr>